Quantum Yang-Mills theory: an overview of a programme: Hilbert space

 If $e\in E$ is a directed link we denote by $e_-$ the \emph{source} lattice point at the origin of the segment and $e_+$ the \emph{target} lattice point.
 We often require more general structures than regular lattices: when necessary we work with \emph{directed graphs} $(V,E)$ comprising a set of vertices $V$ and directed edges (or links) $E$.
 Again we decorate the edges with an arrow to indicate their orientation.

 We attach to each directed link the hilbert space $L^2(G)$ of square integrable functions on a compact lie group $G$.
-The total hilbert space is $\mathcal{H}\equiv \bigotimes_{e\in E} L^2(G)$.
+The total hilbert space (of which the \emph{physical} states span a subspace -- see Section~\ref{sec:gis}) is

 Here the two choices $G=\uone$ and $G=\su2$ exemplify the key differences; the more general case does not require the introduction of many new ideas.
 Note that $\uone$ is diffeomorphic to the circle $S^1$ and $\su2$ is diffeomorphic to the $3$-sphere $S^3$.
 Thus, the \emph{position} degree of freedom associated with a link is an element of the compact group $G$.
 Informally the ``position basis'' for such a degree of freedom is written as

 with ``inner product''